SS Marine Sulphur Queen – Not Seaworthy

-One of the most severe of the problems discovered was that the ship had a history of fires beneath and along the sides of the four large sulfur tanks.
-In fact, according to former crewmen, these fires were so common that ship’s officers gave up sounding the fire alarm.
-It was also found that the T2 tanker class had a characteristic “weak back”, meaning the keel would split at a point weakened by corrosion.
+One of the most severe problems discovered was that the ship had a history of fires beneath and along the sides of the four large sulfur tanks.
+In fact, according to former crewmen, these fires were so common that the ship’s officers gave up sounding the fire alarm.
+It was also found that the T2 tanker class had a characteristic “weak back,” meaning the keel would split at a point weakened by corrosion.
 Such a splitting had happened on several other T2 tankers.
-All in all, the reasons for its loss was determined to have been caused by the ship’s poor design and the lack of maintenance.
-One former crew member was noted as calling the ship “a floating garbage can.”
-This was reinforced by several crewmen who reported that corrosion was everywhere causing inoperable equipment.
-Interestingly, the Marine Sulphur Queen had been scheduled for a drydock inspection in January 1963, but it was postponed by the owners, who had complained that cargo deliveries were running behind and they needed their ships to catch up.
+Its loss was determined to have been caused by the ship’s poor design and lack of maintenance.
+One former crew member called the ship “a floating garbage can.”
+This was reinforced by several crewmen who reported that corrosion was everywhere, causing inoperable equipment.
+Interestingly, the Marine Sulphur Queen had been scheduled for a drydock inspection in January 1963.
+Still, it was postponed by the owners, who had complained that cargo deliveries were running behind and they needed their ships to catch up.
 In the end, the Coast Guard recommended that no remaining T2 tankers be converted to sulfur carriers.

 This would result in lengthy litigation between the ship’s owners and the families of the missing men.

 The S.S.
 Poet – Victim of the Atlantic

-On October 24, 1980, the Poet left Girard Point in Philadelphia, Pennsylvania early in the morning carrying 13,500 tons of corn and crew of 34.
-Bound for Port Said, Egypt, the captain reported that the ship was heavy on the bow and was slow in responding, but apparently these issues were of little concern as the green light signal was given to the ship and it began cruising through the Delaware River towards the Atlantic.
+On October 24, 1980, the Poet left Girard Point in Philadelphia, Pennsylvania, early in the morning carrying 13,500 tons of corn and a crew of 34.
+Bound for Port Said, Egypt, the captain reported that the ship was heavy on the bow and was slow in responding.
+However, these issues were of little concern as the green light signal was given to the ship, and it began cruising through the Delaware River towards the Atlantic.
 A short time later, the ship reported its position at 8:30 a.m. when it passed by Cape Henlopen, Delaware.
 It would be the last transmission received from the Poet.